C000001/Zero5-Basic-Anime-model-Prompting-Guide-Webpage/docs/2. Basic Prompting/1. Writing Prompts/1.4-1.9 Everything surrounding words/x.x Commas (ignore, outdated, will do more research way later).md

 ---
 ```

+I did more research, commas do seem to impact the image heavily.
+I will launch a few more researches later, but it seems like a topic to cover in the [[Intermediate Guide]]

+Outdated+maybe wrong for 1x+ series NVIDIA GPUs?
+I'm really getting confused by the GPUs:
 <font
 color=F1ACAB><h2>Commas do not majorly impact the image. </h2></font>
 Most beginners think they do, but they don't.
 They slightly help with separation, and that's it.